 Here are some of the advantages brands can draw from the platform.

-Through TikTok, you can tap into a massive pool of over one billion active monthly users located in more than 150 markets.
+Through TikTok, you can tap into a massive pool of 1.5 billion active monthly users (predicted to reach two billion by the end of 2024) located in more than 150 markets.
 What’s more, one out of four of those users exclusively use this social media platform.

 What’s more, TikTok is still rapidly growing.
 As reported by Hootsuite, the platform gains eight new users every second and an average of 650,000 daily.
 And, according to data.ai, it’s expected to reach 1.5 billion users by the end of 2022.